-LESLIE: Tracy in Texas is on the line and needs some help with a universal-design project.
+LESLIE: Tracy in Texas is on the line and needs some help with a universal-design project about an accessible bathroom.
 Tell us what you’re working on.

 TRACY: I have a daughter who’s 21 years old and we need some help when it comes to bathing her.
 We’re looking at doing a bathroom addition onto her room but we don’t even know, really, how to get started.
 Do we need to consult with an architect on the design advice?
 She’s homebound, medically fragile, 100-percent disabled and we just are looking at some advice on how to even get started to meet her needs so that we only have to do this one time.